-CDFA will consult with agricultural operators and agronomists (potentially local and international) regarding management practices that have been demonstrated to provide adaptive capacity.
+CDFA will consult with agricultural operators,

+agronomists (potentially local and international) and other stakeholders, including conservation groups, regarding management practices that have been demonstrated to provide adaptive capacity.
 CDFA will compile the known literature on the practices and post these in an interactive user-friendly tool for growers and ranchers.

+CDFA will work with partner agencies such as the USDA Southwest Climate Hub to develop a management practice forum and online reference tools.
+Demonstration projects will be beneficial to prove the efficacy of potential adaptation practices in California.
 CDFA will then solicit critical feedback from California agriculturalists regarding the potential benefits of the practice.
 CDFA will develop outreach programs and materials to complete the development of such tools and services.